About the Project

 Project Informational Video

 The Connecting Wildlands and Communities team convened a Virtual Town Hall on April 24th, 2020 as an opportunity to share project updates and gather input from stakeholders across the region that will help guide future planning and decision-making.
+This town hall builds off numerous in person convenings for partners across the region in 2019.

 Virtual Town Hall